Yogesh70/Banana_App_Mark-6/README.md

 Vanilla JS App used to translate English Language to Minion Language.

-Used Html,Css and Vanilla Javascript
+Made using Html,Css and Vanilla Javascript